jamo254/muzify/README.md

 # Getting Started with Create React App

--You can create a new react app  using the following command npx create-react-app [your app name] then cd into the folder and run npm start or yarn start and you are good to go.
+- You can create a new react app  using the following command npx create-react-app [your app name] then cd into the folder and run npm start or yarn start and you are good to go.
+-  You can also fork this repo and run the project local.
+- **You got to install firebase tool in order to run this project, please view firebase documentation.

+## Project screenshots

 ## Available Scripts

 In the project directory, you can run: